-Key Elements of NASA's Planned Return to the Moon

-NASA is developing multiple programs to achieve its Artemis III mission and longer-term goals including a sustained lunar presence and ultimately human exploration of Mars.4 These programs include an outpost orbiting the Moon, a landing system to put humans on the surface of the Moon, and a new launch vehicle and crew capsule.
+Key Elements of NASA's Planned Return to the Moon NASA is developing multiple programs to achieve its Artemis III mission and longer-term goals including a sustained lunar presence and ultimately human exploration of Mars.
+These programs include an outpost orbiting the Moon, a landing system to put humans on the surface of the Moon, and a new launch vehicle and crew capsule.
 See figure 1 for programs needed to accomplish the Artemis missions.

-2GAO-21-330; NASA: Assessments of Major Projects, GAO-21-306 (Washington, D.C.: May 20, 2021); NASA Human Space Exploration: Significant Investments in Future Capabilities Require Strengthened Management Oversight, GAO-21-105 (Washington, D.C.: Dec.
+GAO-21-330; NASA: Assessments of Major Projects, GAO-21-306 (Washington, D.C.: May 20, 2021); NASA Human Space Exploration: Significant Investments in Future Capabilities Require Strengthened Management Oversight, GAO-21-105 (Washington, D.C.: Dec.
 15, 2020); and GAO-20-68.

-3Our ongoing work includes our annual review of all of NASA's major projects and a review NASA's lunar focused programs.

-4NASA distinguishes between programs and projects in its policies and guidance.
+Our ongoing work includes our annual review of all of NASA's major projects and a review NASA's lunar focused programs.
+NASA distinguishes between programs and projects in its policies and guidance.
 A NASA program has a dedicated funding profile and defined management structure, and may include several projects.
 Projects are specific investments under a program that have defined requirements, life-cycle costs, schedules, and their own management structure.
 For the purpose of this statement, we refer to both programs and projects as programs.

-Artemis III 2025 Orion Multi-Exploration Purpose Crew Ground Systems Vehicle Space Launch Surface Suits System Human Landing System Artemis II Crewed test flight Orion Multi-Purpose Crew Vehicle Space Launch System Exploration Ground Artemis IV and beyond Systems 2026+ Sustained lunar presence Includes systems in Artemis III, plus 2022 sustained lunar capabilities, such as: Artemis I Space Launch System Uncrewed test flight Block 1B and 2 Mobile Launcher 2 Orion Multi-Purpose Crew Vehicle Gateway Lunar Terrain Vehicle Space Launch Surface Habitat System Exploration Ground Systems

 Figure 1: Artemis Missions and the Programs Needed to Accomplish Each Mission support sustained human presence on the lunar surface.
 Scientific results from the rover that map volatiles on the lunar surface will help to inform the landing site selection for the Artemis III mission.
+Prior to the Artemis III lunar landing mission, NASA plans to execute uncrewed and crewed test flights of the Orion crew capsule and the SLS, known as the Artemis I and II missions, respectively.
+We have previously reported that NASA has experienced delays on the uncrewed test flight, which places pressure on the schedule for future missions.
+NASA Acquisition Life Cycle NASA initiates space flight programs to accomplish its scientific or exploration goals.
+NASA policy states that programs shall follow their appropriate life cycle.
+The life cycle for programs consists of two phases: formulation, which takes a program from concept to preliminary design, and implementation, which includes building, launching, and operating the system, among other activities.
+Senior NASA officials must approve programs at milestone reviews, known as key decision points (KDP), before they can enter each new phase.
+The formulation phase culminates in a review at KDP C. This decision point is also known as a confirmation review, at which cost and schedule baselines are established.
+NASA measures its cost and schedule performance for the program against these baselines.
+Throughout the acquisition life cycle, programs also hold reviews to assess the maturity of their systems or evaluate the readiness to move to the next phase of the life cycle.
+For example: Near the end of the formulation phase, programs hold a preliminary design review to assess the maturity of the program's technologies and to determine if the design is mature enough to proceed with the detailed design phase.
+During the implementation phase, programs hold a critical design review to determine if the design is stable enough to support proceeding with the final design and fabrication.